cangeorgecode/Marketing/CRM_Marketing.md

 		- Find content to create, write about it in long form if people like it
 		- Could also talk write about my own learning something new
 		- Some copywritings to sell my service
+    		- Offer discounts only available to newsletter subscribers
 - Word of mouth, referrals, affiliate programs

 ## Productizing my service